lsprangers/lsprangers.github.io/docs/aws_sap/SERVICE_COMMUNICATION.md

         - Broadcasting events, fan-out, notification systems.

 ## SNS
-- What if we want many receivers for 1 message?
+- What if you want many receivers for 1 message?
     - Many queue's where producer puts to all of them
 - SNS is a Pub/Sub solution that allows
     - Producer (Publisher) writes to topic